Skip to content

 4. Donate: Contribute to reputable organizations focused on gorilla conservation.
 Donations help fund research, protection initiatives, and community development programs.

 5. Reduce Your Carbon Footprint: Climate change affects gorilla habitats.
-By reducing your carbon footprint—through sustainable travel, energy conservation, and mindful consumption—you can help protect their environment.
+By reducing your carbon footprint—through sustainable travel, energy conservation, and mindful consumption—you can help protect the environment.

 6. Choose Sustainable Products: Support companies that prioritize sustainability and ethical practices, particularly those that work in or around gorilla habitats.